igrishaev/pg2/README.md

 ~~~

 Passing many IDs at once is not recommended.
 Either pass them by chunks or
-create a temp table, copy IDs there and join it with the main table.
+create a temporary table, `COPY IN` ids into it and `INNER JOIN` with the main
+table.

 ### Delete